 #6: A Scavenger Hunt List

 Turn spring time exploration into a scavenger hunt.
 Sit down with your kids and make a list of things they might see in the spring.
 Then take the list on all of your spring walks until every item is checked.
 When you finish the list, start a new one.
 You can keep some of the same items, but be sure to add lots of new ones.

-You can also do this activity the opposite way.
+You can also do this activity in the opposite way.
 On your regular family walks, challenge your child to search for signs of spring.
 Share what you see as well, and keep a spring journal of the observations you make each day.
-Take note of the plants, wild life, weather and the changes that occur throughout the season.
+Take note of the plants, wildlife, weather and the changes that occur throughout the season.

 #7: A Bird Feeder

 Create an animal habitat in your backyard.
 Start by making a bird feeder and find the perfect spot to place it outside.